galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >
 >      For our example datasets, the 36 `fastqsanger.gz` files (representing 18 samples) in folder `GTN - Material` -> `Variant analysis` -> `Identification of allelic variants in SARS-CoV-2 from deep sequencing reads`
 >
->    - Option 4: From an external server with URL
+>    - Option 4: From an external server via URL
 >
 >      {% snippet faqs/galaxy/datasets_import_via_link.md %}
 >